 6. Use the Suggested Gathering Program

-7. Tell Others You Are a WordGo Guide
+7. Tell Others You are a WordGo Guide

-When it comes to guiding a WordGo group it’s best to not try and do it alone!
+When it comes to guiding a WordGo Group, it’s best not to try and do it alone!
 We’ve provided you with some training resources, but perhaps you could get more encouragement from those close to you.
-Why not find a trusted friend, Pastor or Elder and let them know you are guiding a study group.
-Ask them to pray for you and let them know your responsibilities and when you’ll be meeting so they can keep in touch and provide some additional accountability and encouragement.
+Why not find a trusted friend, Pastor or Elder and let them know you are guiding a study group?
+Ask them to pray for you and let them know your responsibilities and when you’ll be meeting, so they can keep in touch and provide some additional accountability and encouragement.

 8. Involve Others as You Guide